Metadata Standards

 How to add rich metadata to your ERC721 or ERC1155 NFTs

-Providing asset metadata allows applications like OpenSea to pull in rich data for digital assets and easily display them in-app.
-Digital assets on a given smart contract are typically represented solely by a unique identifier (e.g., the tokenId
+Providing asset metadata allows applications like OpenSea to pull in rich data for digital assets.
+Digital assets on a smart contract are typically represented by a unique identifier (e.g., the tokenId

 in ERC721), so metadata allows these assets to have additional properties, such as a name, description, and image.